Zarr

 Chunking is the process of dividing the data arrays into smaller pieces.
 This allows for parallel processing and efficient storage.

 Once data is chunked, applications may read in 1 or many chunks.
-Because the data is compressed, within-chunk reads are not possible.
+Because the data is compressed at the chunk-level, within-chunk reads are not possible.

 Compression